 By the time the process is finished, you will probably need both the Visual C++ Redistributable for Visual Studio 2012 (32-bit) and the Visual C++ Redistributable for Visual Studio 2013 (64-bit).
 The MySQL edition will automatically install the 2013 edition but you will still need the 2012 edition for PHP if you don’t already have it.

 There are a couple options for installing MySQL on Windows.
 It can be downloaded as ZIP file, unzipped into the directory of your choice and run via the command line or you can install it as a Windows service with all the bells and whistles.
 I personally like to run it as a service and let Windows manage things.
 Whatever option you choose, all the downloads are available from http://dev.mysql.com/downloads/mysql/.

 I chose the MySQL Installer 5.6 for Windows which installs everything.
 The installer is 32-bit but installs either the 32-bit or 64-bit version of MySQL depending on your system.
-There’s also the option to choose a small file that will perform a web installation or the large file if you’re not certain you’ll have a connection available.
+There’s also the option to choose a small file that will perform an installation from the web or the large file if you’re not certain you’ll have a connection available.

 I chose the Custom setup type from the first option screen so I could choose which components I wanted on the machine.
-For this use, the server itself, MySQL Workbench and Notifier, which alerts the user to any change in the server’s status, was enough.
+For this project, the server itself, MySQL Workbench and MySQL Notifier were enough.
+MySQL Notifier alerts the user to any change in the server’s status.
 I didn’t specifically need Workbench for a WordPress installation but it doesn’t take up much room and might come in handy at some point.